-The local museum of Fiss is located in an Upper Inntal farmhouse with a large round arch portal.
+The local museum of Fiss is located in a so-called Upper Inntal Farmhouse with a large round arch portal

 Despite careful control we cannot guarantee the correctness of the provided data.

 € 4.50 adults

 € 2.00 children and students